 - Only fully completed applications will be considered.
 It is the responsibility of each applicant to ensure that all documentation is complete, and that referees submit their reports to the committee by the closing date.
 Applications may include a copy of one article or publication that is thought to be specially relevant to the research proposal and Fellowship submission.

-- In the first year of the competition, the fellowship must be completed between 1 May and 31 December 2014.
-Beginning in 2015, the fellowship period may occur between 1 May and 30 April of the following year, depending on availability at IASH.
-Fellowships taken during the summer months are particularly encouraged.
+- The fellowship period may occur between 1 May and 30 April of the following year, depending on availability at IASH.